etkaar/nftm/README.md

 /etc/firewall/presets.sh enable custom https
 ```

 After that, you may want to edit the `conf/whitelist.conf` to add your IP address for SSH access.
-It is a good idea to use DynDNS for that, so the firewall only allows SSH access from your IP address:
+It is a good idea to use DynDNS for that, so the firewall only allows SSH access from your IP address.
+See below the default `conf/whitelist.conf`:

 ```
 # <dynamic hostname|address|subnet(*)>                      <enabled>           <protocol>              <port(s)>

+# IPv4 or IPv6 addresses:
+# 127.0.0.1                                                  1                   tcp                     22,587
+# 2001:0DB8:7654:0010:FEDC:0000:0000:3210                    1                   udp                     27015

+# You can use hostnames which are associated
+# with an IPv4 and/or IPv6 address:
+#
+# client-dyndns.example.com                                  1                   tcp                     22,587

+# (*) To use subnets, you need nftables >= 0.9.4:
-dyndns.example.com                                          1                   tcp                     22
+# 127.0.0.1/8                                                1                   tcp                     22
 ```

 Once you are **sure** all is correct, do a full reload of the firewall but **do not end your SSH session** yet: